 In conventional ReRAM-based CNN and RNN accelerators, the write overhead of their weight matrices can be ignored because these matrices can be reused for different inputs.
 Unfortunately, the pretty high ReRAM write overhead of the $K$ and $V$ matrices in the attention mechanism cannot be ignored because these matrices vary for different input sequences.
 Even worse, the write operation works serial with the VMM operation and greatly increases the latency, just as the calculation mode of ReBERT~\cite{Kang21} shown in Figure~\ref{compare} (a).
 ReBERT uses the same calculation mode as SANGER, which has pretty high VMM parallelism since it can get $Q$, $K$, and $V$ simultaneously.
 However, the VMM operation $S= Q\cdot K^\mathsf{T}$ has to wait for the write operations of matrices $K^\mathsf{T}$, which greatly hurts the performance of ReBERT.

 To reduce the performance impact of ReRAM writing, ReTransformer~\cite{Yang20} depicts a novel calculation mode as Figure~\ref{compare} (b) shows.
 To avoid the VMM operations waiting a long time for the writing of $K^\mathsf{T}$, the authors avoid generating $K$ and $V$.
-With the weight matrices $W_Q$, $W_K$, and $W_V$ used in serial, their new computational mode achieves the goal that the VMM operations can work concurrently with the writing. {However, three challenges limit this calculation mode to efficiently support sparse attention: 1) \textit{Data dependency.} As Figure~\ref{compare} (b) shows, people have to sequentially get matrix $Q>R>S>P>Z$ with high data dependency, while $Q$, $K$, and $V$ matrices could be parallel computed in ReBERT.
+With the weight matrices $W_Q$, $W_K$, and $W_V$ used in serial, their new computational mode achieves the goal that the VMM operations can work concurrently with the writing. {However, three challenges limit this calculation mode to efficiently support sparse attention: 1) \textit{Data dependency.} As Figure~\ref{compare} (b) shows, ReTransformer has to sequentially get matrix $Q \rightarrow R \rightarrow S \rightarrow P \rightarrow Z$ with high data dependency, while $Q$, $K$, and $V$ matrices could be parallel computed in ReBERT.